 - Voice-first gadgets (Google Home, Amazon Echo, Apple HomePod and others)

-A user makes a verbal query and a smart speaker reads aloud a single answer to it.
-Sounds way too challenging to compete for, ha?
-It is challenging.
-The question is, whether it’s worth it.
-Is it true that smart speakers are about to change the whole SEO game?
+A user makes a verbal query and the smart speaker reads a single answer to it out loud.
+Sounds way too challenging to compete for, huh?
+While it is challenging, the big question is, is it worth it?
+Is it true that smart speakers are changing the entire SEO game?

-20% of U.S. adults have smart speakers (Voicebot, 2018)
+- 20% of US adults have smart speakers (Voicebot, 2018)

-For 72% of voice-activated speaker owners use the devices as part of their daily routine (Google, 2018)
+- 72% of voice-activated speaker owners use the devices daily (Google, 2018)

 What kind of businesses can benefit from voice search

-BrightLocal has also researched the topic (April 2018), having surveyed above 1,000 US-based consumers about their voice search experience.
-Turns out that among the Top-5 businesses searched by voice are cafes/restaurants, groceries, places with a takeaway option, clothing stores, and hotels.
+BrightLocal has also researched the topic, having surveyed above 1,000 US-based consumers about their voice search experience.
+Turns out that among the top-5 businesses searched by voice are cafes/restaurants, groceries, places with a takeaway option, clothing stores, and hotels.

 Check out this infographic for more stats on when and how people use voice search:

 - Voice search SEO is already a big deal for a local business.
 46% of people look for a local business using voice search on a daily basis.
-Which means that for local businesses optimization for voice queries is not an option but a way to survive in the fast-changing rules of the market.
+Which means that for local businesses optimization for voice queries is not an option but a way to survive in the fast-changing market.

 - Restaurants and cafes are the most requested businesses among voice search users.